Gas motion in the intracluster medium of the Virgo cluster replica: Statistical properties of the velocity field

 \subsection{2D PDFs of four projections}

-We conduct the same analysis with the PDFs of the projected sightline velocity maps shown in Fig. \ref{los vel maps}.
+We conducted the same analysis with the PDFs of the projected sightline velocity maps shown in Fig. \ref{los vel maps}.
 They are presented in Fig. \ref{pdf_2D}, similarly to the 3D velocity field (see Fig. \ref{pdf_3D}).
-The statistical moments and the best-fit values of these PDFs are reported in the middle (bottom) part of Table \ref{tab:stats PDFs} in Appendix \ref{app:vel stats} for the EW (MW) projections. \\
+The statistical moments and the best-fit values of these PDFs are reported in the middle (bottom) part of Table \ref{tab:stats PDFs} for the EW (MW) projections. \\

-We first examine the mean and the median values, the PDFs of the EW and MW projections are close for each case, except for the $v_\mathrm{cen}$ projection and especially within $R_\mathrm{2500}$.
-However, they are overall more scattered than for the 3D PDFs.
+We first examine the mean and the median values; the PDFs of the EW and MW projections are close for each case, except for the $v_\mathrm{cen}$ projection and especially within $R_\mathrm{2500}$.
+However, they are, overall, more scattered than for the 3D PDFs.
 As shown by the visual inspection of Fig. \ref{los vel maps} conducted in Sect. \ref{sec:2 methodo}, the $v_\mathrm{x}$ projection is bimodal due to the gas accreted from two opposite filaments, leading to the largest dispersion among the projections.
 Then, the $v_\mathrm{y}$ and $v_\mathrm{z}$ projections are relatively zero-centred and have smaller dispersions.
 The $v_\mathrm{cen}$ projection is dominated by positive velocities due to the alignment with the filaments and the higher gas accretion from the background filament.
-The mean is about 150 (90)~$\mathrm{km\,s^{-1}}$ for the EW (MW) projections, whatever the circle in which the PDFs are estimated. \\
+The mean is about 150 (90)~$\mathrm{km\,s^{-1}}$ for the EW (MW) projections, whatever circle the PDFs are estimated in. \\

 We also notice that, regardless of the projection, the weighting method, and the circle radius, the 2D PDFs are tighter than their 3D counterpart.
-Their standard deviationis roughly 100~$\mathrm{km\,s^{-1}}$ smaller or more for both the computed and the best-fit value.
-Moreover, we observe that the PDFs of the MW projections have much less weight in the tails than their EW counterparts, which is expected given that the MW method tends to smooth the projections when the EW method enhances the density peaks and thus massive objects potentially falling quicker onto Virgo than the overall gas flow.
-Consequently, the standard deviationis slightly smaller for the MW projections, except for the $v_\mathrm{x}$ projection within $R_\mathrm{vir}$.
+Their standard deviation is roughly 100~$\mathrm{km\,s^{-1}}$ or more smaller for both the computed and the best-fit value.
+Moreover, we observe that the PDFs of the MW projections have much less weight in the tails than their EW counterparts, which is expected given that the MW method tends to smooth the projections when the EW method enhances the density peaks and thus the massive objects potentially falling faster onto Virgo than the overall gas flow.
+Consequently, the standard deviation is slightly smaller for the MW projections, except for the $v_\mathrm{x}$ projection within $R_\mathrm{vir}$.
 Accordingly, the kurtosis is also smaller for the MW projections for most cases. \\